openLRSng/openLRSng/README.md

   - DEFAULT_HOPLIST/default_rf_magic
     - these two parameters bind the tx/rx, note that you can generate random values by using the "randomize channels and magic" feature on TX.

+Note: for settings to take effect the TX must be "reinitted" by either randomizing or by 'factory settings' and RX needs to be re paired.

 UPLOADING:
 ==========